rk134/ih8sn/README.md

 ## 4: Reboot your device

 ## Notes:
-- Spoofing staying in ota updates if the rom supports it.
+- Spoofing stays in ota updates (except libkeystore-attestation-application-id.so) if the rom supports it.